pm-1992/p0/Readme.md

 #Fiber Calculator
 - This app will take a food or ingredient input via command line argument, query the Edamam food database API, and then display the the top 20 results based on the user's input.
+Next, it gets the users desired food selection, quantity, and measurement unit.
+This information is sent to the
+API and detailed full nutrition information is returned, which is parsed and returned to file.

 - Developed and functional features:
 	- Enter a food and get the top result's fiber value returned in grams